eclipse-zenoh/roadmap/rfcs/ALL/Access Control Rules.md

 ## Key-Expression Matching

-All requets are macthed on keys and key expressions (for more information on key expressions, check out our [RFC](https://github.com/eclipse-zenoh/roadmap/blob/main/rfcs/ALL/Key%20Expressions.md)) .
+All requets are macthed on keys and key expressions (for more information on key expressions, check out [Key_Expressions](https://github.com/eclipse-zenoh/roadmap/blob/main/rfcs/ALL/Key%20Expressions.md)) .
 Therefore, it is important to understand how the key-expression matching works, since it ultimately decides the behavior of the access control logic.
 In matching a key-expression against a KeTree, it will match as a positive only if it is *included in* (*equal to* or *subset of*) the key-expressions specified in the KeTree.
 A partial match or being a superset will not result in a match.

 The following table demonstrates how the matching will work on a key-expression(KE) in request and in the list of rules: